 While the US has historically been a leader in STEM areas, only 16% of American high school seniors are proficient in math and interested in a STEM career, according to the U.S. Department of Education.
 The US now stands at 29th in mathematics and 22nd in science among industrialized nations, according to The National Center for Education Statistics.
 Meanwhile, the US projects a heightened need for people specializing in integrated sciences over the next decade.
 The number of jobs available in biomedical engineering, for example, are projected to increase by 62% between 2010 and 2020, according to the Department.

-When STEM students are discouraged from exploring the arts, they’re unable to see the beauty in the work they do.
 Yet when STEM students are discouraged from exploring the arts and creative pursuits, they’re unable to see the beauty in the work they do and lose interest in their fields, according to Kevin Knudson, a mathematician and professor at the University of Florida and the former chair of their Creativity on Campus Committee.

 “People think of math as crunching numbers.
 Mathematicians don’t use numbers.
 We look for patterns, and that takes creative thinking,” Knudson tells Quartz.

 Knudson says the best class he ever taught was last semester’s “Mathematics in Literature.”
 He partnered with a professor in the language department at UF, and together they led the class through readings like Jorge Luis Borges’s short story “The Library of Babel.”

 “Then we argued about hexagons for an hour,” Knudson says.
 “The dynamic works best when you’ve got two professors from different colleges teaching a small number of kids at a time.
 That’s when they really get it.”